Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Numerical Illustrations

-Using these models and their combinations, we will create several interesting scenarios with and without contamination and test the proposed estimator in terms of both -- its bias and MSE.
-For this purpose, we simulate samples of size $n=500$ under each scenario and estimate the tail index using that sample.
-Based on $100$ replications of such samples, we compute the empirical estimate of the bias and MSE of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ and compare them over different values of $\alpha$; note that the case $\alpha=0$ gives the MB estimator which is expected to be non-robust but has smaller bias under pure data.
-Below we present the description of some interesting scenarios only with the findings.
+Using these models and their combinations, we will create several interesting scenarios with and without contamination and examine the proposed estimator in terms of both the bias and the MSE.
+Under each scenario, we simulate samples of size $n=500$ and estimate the tail index using our proposal and some existing methods.
+Based on $100$ replications, we compute the empirical estimate of the bias and the MSE of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ for different values of $\alpha$; note that the case $\alpha=0$ gives the MB estimator which is expected to be non-robust but has smaller bias under pure data.
+In the next subsections, we will present the results for some interesting scenarios.

-As we have noted earlier that there are a few robust estimator of tail index available in the literature only for the Pareto type tail with $\gamma>0$.
-So, we can only compare the proposed estimators for the cases $\gamma \leq 0$ with the existing non-robust estimators and for this purpose we have considered the ML type estimator under the same set-up, namely the MB estimator.
-For the the cases with $\gamma>0$ also, we have considered the non-robust MB and Hill estimators as a point of reference for studying the performance of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$.
-However, in this case, we have also compared our estimator with the existing robust methods; note that the recent robust estimator of the Pareto type tail under similar set-up includes the work of Vandewalle et al.~(2004, 2007), Kim and Lee (2008).
-Among these proposals, the estimator of Kim and Lee (2008), denoted by $\hat{\gamma}_{KL,k}^{(\alpha)}$ say, is obtained by minimizing the DPD with tuning parameter $\alpha$ under the assumption of exponentiality of log-relative excess and includes the proposal of Vandewalle et al.~(2007) as its special case at $\alpha=1$.
-Clearly this approach is closely related to our proposal and so we will make a comparison between these two approached for estimating the Pareto type tails.
-The proposal given by Vandewalle et al.~(2004) uses a robust regression method (Marazzi and Yohai, 2004) under the assumption of a similar exponential regression model as considered in the present work; however we do not consider this proposal here due to the complications of deepest regression method and some more doubts on their proposal, as noted in \ref{APP: Vandewalle_2004_est}.
+As we have noted earlier, there are only a few robust estimators of the tail index available in the literature for $\gamma>0$.
+So, for the cases $\gamma \leq 0$, we can only compare the proposed estimators with the existing non-robust estimators, e.g., the MB estimator.
+For the cases with $\gamma>0$, we have considered the non-robust MB and Hill estimators as a point of reference along with the existing robust methods of Vandewalle et al.~(2007) and Kim and Lee (2008).
+The estimator proposed by Kim and Lee (2008), to be denoted by $\hat{\gamma}_{KL,k}^{(\alpha)}$, is defined as the minimizer of the DPD with tuning parameter $\alpha$ under the assumption of exponentiality of the log-relative excess; it also includes the proposal of Vandewalle et al.~(2007) as a special case at $\alpha=1$.
+Another existing proposal of estimating Pareto-type tail, given by Vandewalle et al.~(2004), makes use of a robust regression method (Marazzi and Yohai, 2004) under a similar exponential regression model as in our work but involves several complications related to the deepest regression method used (as noted in Appendix \ref{APP: Vandewalle_2004_est}); so we have not considered their proposal in our simulation study.